OpenOmics/scribble/guides/Scenic+/General notes.md

 6. scenic+_prep.py: combine information from pycistopic, pycistarget, and scRNA information into a single object
 7. Get the TF names and known target tables.
 See example below for human or try https://github.com/aertslab/scenicplus/tree/main/resources.
 `wget -O utoronto_human_tfs_v_1.01.txt  http://humantfs.ccbr.utoronto.ca/download/v_1.01/TF_names_v_1.01.txt`
-8. Set up bedToBigBed tool
+8. Set up bedToBigBed tool.
+Make sure its in a folder you can point to.
 `wget -O bedToBigBed http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedToBigBed`
 `chmod +x bedToBigBed`
 9. Run scenic+: This step only works on Biowulf when n_cpu=1 so it takes a lot of time to run.
 It also uses a lot of memory; I ended up setting the lscratch to 900 for 20k scRNA and 20k scATAC cells